-Records of the Department of Labor's Mine Safety and Health Administration ("MSHA") indicate that the proposed assessment in this docket was delivered on June 10, 2019, and became a final order of the Commission on July 10, 2019.
-In its motion to reopen, Rex Coal says that it had placed its notice of contest in the mailbox outside the local post office on July 10.

-The mail was not retrieved and postmarked until the next day, July 11.
-The Secretary does not oppose the request to reopen, but urges the operator to take steps to ensure that future penalty contests are timely filed.
+Records of the Department of Labor's Mine Safety and Health Administration ("MSHA") indicate that the proposed assessment was delivered on April 10, 2019, and became a final order of the Commission on May 10, 2019.
+Meadows Stone asserts that the notice of contest was timely mailed on April 24, 2019, but was not received by MSHA's Civil Penalty and Compliance Office in Arlington, Virginia.
+A check for payment of the uncontested penalties was mailed at the same time to MSHA's address for payment processing in St. Louis, Missouri.
+The Secretary's records indicate that the notice of contest was improperly mailed with the check to the St. Louis address, rather than the Civil Penalty and Compliance Office.1 The Secretary does not oppose the request to reopen, but urges the operator to take steps to ensure that future penalty contests are timely filed, and are sent to MSHA's Civil Penalty Compliance Office at the address stated in the proposed penalty assessment.

-Having reviewed Rex Coal's request and the Secretary's response, we find that the motion sufficiently explains the failure to timely contest the assessment here as the result of inadvertence, mistake, and excusable neglect.
+Having reviewed Meadows Stone's motion and the Secretary's response, we find that the delay in this instance arose from a mistake in mailing the notice of contest to the wrong address.
 In the interest of justice, we hereby reopen this matter and remand it to the Chief Administrative Law Judge for further proceedings pursuant to the Mine Act and the Commission's Procedural Rules, 29 C.F.R.
 Part 2700.
+Accordingly, consistent with Rule 28, the Secretary shall file a petition for assessment of penalty within 45 days of the date of this order.
+See 29 C.F.R. § 2700.28.